We facilitate equine-assisted trauma and relational healing.

-Operating under Embrace's mission of bringing relationships alive through a Christ-centered experience, Wild Hope is unique in its ability to provide expressive equine assisted counseling to individuals, couples, and families who have experienced trauma.
+Operating under Embrace's mission of bringing relationships alive through a Christ-centered experience, Wild Hope is unique in its ability to provide expressive equine assisted counseling to individuals, couples, families, veterans, and first responders who have experienced trauma.

-At Wild Hope, two trauma-trained and Holy Spirit led session leaders use recently untouched horses, gentled by the time they start working with clients, to help clients learn to manage themselves and connect in relationship.
+At Wild Hope, trauma-trained and Holy Spirit led session leaders use untouched/unloved horses, gentled by the time they start working with participants, to help them learn to manage themselves and connect in relationship.

-Over the course of eight weeks clients will learn and practice eight character traits necessary for relationship building: patience, perseverance, presence, courage, boundaries, communication, humility, and love.
-After the eight sessions clients will be more prepared to engage in their traditional counseling sessions for further healing from relational trauma.
+Participants will learn and practice eight character traits necessary for relationship building: patience, perseverance, presence, courage, boundaries, communication, humility, and love.
+This will help them be more prepared to engage in their traditional counseling sessions if desired, for further healing from relational trauma.

 Wild Hope is not a replacement for traditional counseling methods, but a supplement to an already effective, but overwhelmed, system.

-While EMBRACE's traditional system is run by volunteers and operates at no cost to participants, Wild Hope provides a service to our community at a minimal fee to help fund the ministry.
+While EMBRACE's traditional system is run by volunteers and operates at no cost to participants, Wild Hope will follow the same format with donations always accepted but not required to help fund the ministry.

-Want to schedule a session?
+Would you like to apply for a session?
 Click on the link to learn more!

 Homes for Horses

-Wild Hope picks up two untouched horses in the spring to use in sessions (clients do not ride).
-These horses are typically old enough to be started in the saddle by the time we sell them, but they could be yearlings as well.
+Wild Hope picks up two untouched horses in the spring to use in sessions that participants do not ride.
+These horses are typically old enough to be started under saddle by the time we sell them, but they could be yearlings as well.

 By the time Wild Hope receives them, these horses could be wild from the Bureau of Land Management (BLM), grade horses loose on hundreds of acres with a herd, TIP trained through the BLM, or even a papered horse with little to no work done.